Arkansas Probate Lawyers

 Probate can be avoided through careful estate planning and asset structuring.
 The following are a few common ways we accomplish just that:

-- Placing assets in trusts, which can avoid probate and provide other benefits such as asset protection, tax planning, and privacy
+- Placing assets in trusts, which can avoid probate and offer benefits like asset protection, tax planning, and privacy

 - Utilizing joint ownership with rights of survivorship, allowing assets to pass directly to the surviving owner